-The civil WHS legislation requires persons who conduct a business or undertaking (PCBUs) to manage all work health and safety risks, so that the health and safety of workers and other people are not affected by an organisation's conduct.
+The civil WHS legislation requires persons who conduct a business or undertaking (PCBUs) to manage all work health and safety risks so that the health and safety of workers and other people are unaffected by an organisation's conduct.

-Hazard: A hazard is a situation that has the potential to harm a person.
-Risk: A risk is the possibility that the harm (i.e. death, an injury or an illness) might occur when exposed to a hazard.
+Hazard: A hazard is a situation that can potentially harm a person.

+Risk: A risk is the possibility that harm (i.e., death, an injury or an illness) might occur when exposed to a hazard.

-For example, a worker is using a petrol-operated pump in a confined space, such as a well.
+For example, a worker uses a petrol-operated pump in a confined space, such as a well.
 In this situation, carbon monoxide is a hazard.
-The associated risk is the likelihood that the worker might suffer carbon monoxide poisoning while working in the confined space because of the operating pump.
+The associated risk is the worker's likelihood of suffering carbon monoxide poisoning while working in a confined space because of the operating pump.

-The four step process for managing risks
+The four-step process for managing risks